jowave/vcard2to3/README.md

 The output will be a file `your_file.vcf.converted`.

+To show available command-line arguments run:

+    ./vcard2to3.py --help

 ## vcard_merge.py

 Merge and sort vcards.
 With `vcard_merge.py` you can remove duplicate contacts.
 The contacts are sorted and merged by `FN` and duplicate lines within one contact are omitted.